 The application should contain the following documents as part of the application process:

-Projects for the development of a course or teaching laboratory are not eligible.
 Proposals should be written in terms appropriate for reviewers who are familiar with the general area of the proposed research but whose expertise may not specifically coincide with the topic of the proposal.
 The application form contains a check-off list for research involving animals (PACUC), humans (IRB), and/or recombinant DNA, infectious agents, or unfixed human fluids, human tissues, or human cell lines (IBC).
 If your plan of research requires any of these regulatory approvals, you must indicate this by checking the appropriate space on the application cover page.

 Announcements of the awards will be made by each department/college/school upon completion of their award process.